sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

  - by default, the application uses a built-in database to store the vote data.
 In later labs we will configure the application to use an external MySQL database.

-Finally, take a loo kat the resource utilization in the Console:
+Finally, take a look at the resource utilization in the Console:

 * [Status](%console_url%/overview/ns/%project_namespace%)